stefgina/svm-from-scratch/README.md

 # SVM-from-scratch

-In this repository SVM's are implemented in Julia, however it is ridiculusly easy to transfer in any language if you follow my math.
+Here SVM's are implemented in Julia, however it is ridiculously easy to transfer in any language if you follow my math.
-This repository extends the usability and functionality of julias Convex library (https://jump.dev/Convex.jl/v0.13.2/examples/general_examples/svm/)
+This repository extends the usability and functionality of julias Convex library https://jump.dev/Convex.jl/v0.13.2/examples/general_examples/svm/

 * Juicy History behind Support Vector Machines